-Policies DH.
-DI
+Policies DH, DI

-Walnut Bend ISD is committed to maintaining an alcohol- and drug-free environment and will not tolerate the use of alcohol and illegal drugs in the workplace and at school-related or school-sanctioned activities on or off school property.
+Walnut Bend ISD is committed to maintaining an alcohol- and drug-free environment and will not tolerate the use of alcohol and illegal drugs in the workplace and at school-related or schoolsanctioned activities on or off school property.
 Employees who use or are under the influence of alcohol or illegal drugs as defined by the Texas Controlled Substances Act during working hours may be dismissed.
+In addition, all school employees will be subject to voluntary drug testing during the school year.
 The district's policy regarding employee drug use can be found in the superintendent's office.